Hellenization: Syria

 Greek art and culture reached Phoenicia by way of commerce before any Greek cities were founded in Syria, but the Hellenization of Syrians was not widespread until it became a Roman province.
 Under Roman rule in the 1st century BC, there is evidence of Hellenistic style funerary architecture, decorative elements, mythological references, and inscriptions.
 However, there is a lack of evidence from Hellenistic Syria; concerning this, most scholars view it as the case that the "absence of evidence is not evidence of absence".

-Bactria
+Bactria and India

 The Bactrians, an Iranian ethnic group who lived in Bactria (northern Afghanistan), were Hellenized during the reign of the Greco-Bactrian Kingdom and soon after various tribes in northwestern regions of the Indian subcontinent underwent Hellenization during the reign of the Indo-Greek Kingdom.